Why Community Engagement?

 Social Media Marketing

-Students in an event management foundations course create multifaceted social media strategies for real-world clients based on resources, marketing timeline, and target audiences.
+Students in an event management foundations course created multifaceted social media strategies for clients based on resources, marketing timeline, and target audiences.

 Preparing Nonprofit Leaders